PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstanding 1.md

 ## Overall market research

 Before proceeding with developing your product, it's essential to conduct some initial research to guide your direction.
-The first step is to identify the customer pain points you aim to address.
+First, you need to identify pain points in the market that you can address.
 To do this, consider the following questions:

 •	How can I improve my customers' experience?